eclab/grains/v2/ensemble/README.md

    Set things up as in #1 above.
 Your RX socket will be AUDIO IN ("A") and your TX socket will be DIGITAL OUT ("B").
 No buttons or LEDs for you.

+   For this configuration, you need to move the NeoSWSerial.cpp and NeoSWSerial.h files to the same directory as the Ensemble.ino file.
+They're presently in the "library" directory.

 You could probably get other Arduinos working, such as an Arduino Uno in the case of #1, or an Arduino Mega in the case of #1 or #2.